 OUR HISTORY

-Since the organizations inception in 2003, SORBA Chattanooga has been focused on improving and maintaining trail access opportunities for local outdoor athletes.
-In 2004, SORBA Chattanooga developed the Singletrack Mind Initiative and set out to increase access from the 7 miles of mountain bike accessible trails in our community to a total of 100 miles within the greater Chattanooga area, a lofty goal indeed.
+Since the organizations inception in 2003, SORBA Chattanooga has focused on improving and maintaining trail access opportunities for mountain bikers.
+In 2004, SORBA Chattanooga developed the Singletrack Mind Initiative and set out to increase access from 7 miles of mountain bike accessible trails to a total of 100 miles within the greater Chattanooga area, a lofty goal indeed.

-Over the years, SORBA Chattanooga and area land managers have worked hard to complete that goal and it has recently been achieved.
-In 2023, there are 160+ miles of mountain bike accessible trails withing 30 minutes of downtown Chattanooga thanks to the efforts of SORBA Chattanooga and area land managers!
+Over the years, SORBA Chattanooga and area land managers have worked hard to complete that goal and at the end of 2023 the total mileage of mountain bike accessible trails reached 167 within 30 minutes of downtown Chattanooga!

-In addition to expanding area trails, SORBA Chattanooga contributes thousands of hours of trail work each year to maintain and expand area trails, with an average year exceeding 1,000 volunteer hours.
+In addition to expanding area trails, SORBA Chattanooga contributes thousands of volunteer hours each year to maintaining trails.

-All of this effort has made the Chattanooga region recognized as one the premier destinations for mountain biking in the Southeast, driving significant tourism dollars into our area and helping to generate economic growth for the community by attracting new business and community members.
+Due to all this effort, Chattanooga is recognized as a premier mountain biking destination in the Southeast, driving significant tourism dollars into our area and helping generate economic growth.

 IMBA and SORBA